 In 2017, Switzerland leads the rankings for the seventh consecutive year, with high-income economies taking 24 of the top 25 spots â China is the exception at 22.
 In 2016, China became the first-ever middle income economy in the top 25.

-âEfforts to bridge the innovation divide have to start with helping emerging economies understand their innovation strengths & weaknesses and create appropriate policies & metrics,â said Soumitra Dutta, Dean, Cornell SC Johnson College of Business, Cornell University. âThis has been the GIIâs purpose for more than ten years now.â
+âEfforts to bridge the innovation divide have to start with helping emerging economies understand their innovation strengths & weaknesses & create appropriate policies & metrics,â said Soumitra Dutta, Dean, Cornell SC Johnson College of Business, Cornell University. âThis has been the GIIâs purpose for more than ten years now.â

 A group of middle & lower-income economies perform significantly better on innovation than their current level of development would predict: A total of 17 economies comprise these âinnovation achieversâ this year, a slight increase from 2016.
 In total, nine come from the Sub-Saharan Africa region, including Kenya and Rwanda, & three economies come from Eastern Europe.

-Next to innovation powerhouses such as China, Japan, & the Republic of Korea, a group of Asian economies including Indonesia, Malaysia, Singapore, Thailand, the Philippines & Viet Nam are actively working to improve their innovation ecosystems and rank high in a number of important indicators related to education, R&D, productivity growth, high-tech exports, among other people.
+Next to innovation powerhouses such as China, Japan, & the Republic of Korea, a group of Asian economies including Indonesia, Malaysia, Singapore, Thailand, the Philippines and Viet Nam are actively working to improve their innovation ecosystems and rank high in a number of important indicators related to education, R&D, productivity growth, high-tech exports, among other people.

 GII 2017 Theme: âInnovation Feeding the Worldâ

 The theme of the GII 2017, âInnovation Feeding the Globe,â looks at innovation carried out in agriculture & food systems.
-Over the next decades, the agriculture and food sector will face an enormous rise in worldwide demand & increased competition for limited natural resources.
+Over the next decades, the agriculture and food sector will face an enormous rise in intercontinental demand & increased competition for limited natural resources.
 In addition, it will need to adapt to & help mitigate climate change.
 Innovation is key to sustaining the productivity growth required to meet this rising demand & to helping enhance the networks that integrate the sustainable food production, processing, distribution, consumption, & waste management known as food systems.

 Regional Innovation Leaders